 Since Valentine’s Day is coming up I thought I’d share with you a recipe for old fashioned brownies.

 These brownies have a soft chewy center, firm crisp edges and a sugary, crackly top.
-They are rich, chewy, fudgey, dark chocolate brownies.
+They are rich, chewy, fudgy, dark chocolate brownies.

-I like the old fashioned kind of brownies.
-The chewy, fudgey kind with firm edges and a softer center.
+I like these old fashioned kind of brownies.
+They are the chewy, fudgy kind with firm edges and a softer center.
 My friend told me we could be brownie buddies since I like the softer center brownies and she likes the firmer outer edge brownies – especially the corner pieces.

 A lot of readers have made these with their kids or grandchildren – so if you’re looking for a fun recipe to make with your family then this recipe is for you.

 A couple of notes:

 - It’s important to let the cooked brownie cool before remove it from the pan.
 If you try and remove it too soon the whole brownie could break up into a bunch of pieces – so wait about 30 minutes before flipping the whole brownie out of the pan.
 Once the brownie has cooled in the pan, gently loosen around the edge of the pan and the brownie with a thin metal spatula, you should then be able to easily flip the brownie out of the pan.
 Also, you’ll get a cleaner cut on the individual brownies if you wait for the whole (uncut) brownie to cool and slice it up once it’s out of the pan.

 - I used dark chocolate chips which gives these brownies a rich, dark chocolate, slightly bittersweet flavor but if you wanted to lighten the brownies up a bit you could use regular chocolate chips.